hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Input logical interface
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - NetFlow Secure Event Logging (NSEL)
+    - a security logging mechanism built on NetFlow Version 9 technology
     - providing a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow
     - flow-export actions: `flow-export event-type`
     - significant events: flow-create, flow-teardown, and flow-denied (excluding those flows denied by EtherType ACLs)
+    - major functions
+      - track flow-create, flow-teardown, and flow-denied events, and generates appropriate NSEL data records
+      - trigger flow-update events and generate appropriate NSEL data records
+      - define and exports templates that describe the progression of a flow
+      - track configured NSEL collectors and deliver templates and data records to configured NSEL collectors through NetFlow over UDP only
+      - send template information periodically to NSEL collectors
+      - filter NSEL events based on the traffic and event type, then sends records to different collectors
+      - <span style="color: #bb6600;">delays the export of flow-create events</span>

   - configure NetFlow on Cisco ASA 5500 Series firewall
     - 1\.
 Configuring NSEL **Collectors**: `flow-export destination interface-name [ipv4-address | hostname] udp-port`
     - 2\.
 Defines the **class map** that identifies traffic for which NSEL events need to be exported
     - 3\.
 Defines the **policy map** to apply flow-export actions to the defined classes
     - 4\.
 Adds or edits the service policy
+  - Flexible Netflow
+    - the next-generation in flow technology
+    - allowing optimization of the network infrastructure, reducing operation costs, improving capacity planning and security incident detection with increased flexibility and scalability
+    - key advantages
+      - flexibility, scalability
+      - monitor a wider range of packet information
+      - enhanced network anomaly and security
+      - <span style="color: #bb6600;">user configurable</span> flow information
+      - convergence of multiple accounting technologies into <span style="color: #bb6600;">one accounting mechanism</span>
+      - integral part of Cisco IOS Software allowing all routers or switches in the network to become a source of telemetry and a monitoring device

 - Telemetry